TulipaEnergy/TulipaEnergyModel.jl/README.md

 ## Bug reports and discussions

-If you think you found a bug, feel free to open an [issue](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/issues).
+If you think you have found a bug, feel free to open an [issue](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/issues).
-Focused suggestions and requests can also be opened as issues.
-Before opening a pull request, please start an issue or a discussion on the topic.

-If you want to ask a question unsuitable for a bug report, start a discussion [here](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/discussions).
-This forum is for general discussion about the repository [TulipaEnergyModel](https://github.com/TulipaEnergy/TulipaEnergyModel.jl).
+If you have a general question or idea, start a discussion [here](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/discussions).

+## Contributing

+If you want to contribute (awesome!), please read our [Contributing Guidelines](@ref contributing) and follow the setup in our [Developer Documentation](@ref developer).

 ## License

 This content is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) License.

-## Contributing

-If you want to make contributions of any kind, please first that a look into our [contributing guide directly on GitHub](docs/src/90-contributing.md) or the [contributing page on the website](https://TulipaEnergy.github.io/TulipaEnergyModel.jl/dev/90-contributing/).

 ---

-### Contributors
+## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->